 Solution 3: Update windows

-You might not be using the correct windows version with the version of QuickBooks you are using.
+You might not be using the correct Windows version with the version of QuickBooks you are using.
 Follow these short steps to update the windows correctly.

-- To install the updates, click on start >> settings >> update and security >> windows update, at the end select the ‘check for updates’.
+- To install the updates, click on start >> settings >> update and security >> Windows update, at the end select ‘check for updates’.
 If you can see the updates, install them.

-- Go to the windows update assistant for a manual update if you won’t get the 21h2 version automatically.
+- Go to the Windows update assistant for a manual update if you won’t get the 21h2 version automatically.

-- If you are continuously running into the problems when updating the device, see this blog on how to Troubleshoot problems updating Windows.
+- If you are continuously running into problems when updating the device, see this blog on how to Troubleshoot problems updating Windows.

 This process might restore your QuickBooks to function again and you may migrate your data.